 Now, at first I was irritated that something I had taken as a formality was going to really screw me over, and I thought my potential employer was being a bit too official.
 Of course it’s going to offend me that she couldn’t just trust me enough to let me start the job before the results were in.
 I also didn’t know they took a whole week.
 Plus I didn’t understand what the problem was because I’m barely older than a teenager and feel like I’m a pretty low risk candidate for having something bad on my record.

-But when it came down to it, she had to stick to the rules to protect the kids in her program.
+But when it came down to it, she had to stick to the rules to protect the teens in her program from a potentially dangerous person.
 And I respect that, even if it means that she had to deny me the position because she couldn’t verify that I was a safe person.
-She was right to hold me to these standards and I shouldn’t have been so arrogant to assume she automatically should give me a free pass on the rules just because we sort of know each other.
+I know that she will do what it takes to protect the kids in that program physically and mentally.
+She was right to hold me to these standards and I shouldn’t have been so arrogant to assume she should automatically give me a free pass on the rules just because we sort of know each other.
 She was just doing her job really well.

 I’m so innocent that I don’t even think about how easy it is to rob people.
 And in the end I’m glad that the seller didn’t want to just give her car away without guaranteed money.
 I hope I would do the same in her spot.